-- Take your tweezers and, with the bottom end of the test facing you, insert one of the tweezer prongs into the divot at the test seam, pictured here:
+- Take your tweezers and, with the bottom end of the test facing you, insert one of the tweezer prongs into the divot at the test seam, pictured above.

-- Pry the the two pieces of casing away from each other until the test is open like this:
+- Pry the two pieces of casing away from each other until the test is open as in the picture below.

 - Last, use the tweezers to carefully remove the white test strip from the plastic casing and turn it over to see the lines.

 Most digital pregnancy tests will always show at least a vague second line.

 Now that you're looking at the inside test strip you're probably wincing and analyzing it the same as you would have with a regular test at half the price.
 GREAT.
 Only this time, the results are probably even more ambiguous given that most digital pregnancy tests will always show at least a vague second line.

 But why oh why do digital tests show a second line even when they say "not pregnant"?

 I can't say for sure, I'm not an HPT manufacturer and I'm not even a real scientist.
 From what I've read, and from my own hypothesis there are probably two reasons:

 - Blue dye tests always seem to have a faint second line, even when they're absolutely negative.

 - It's possible that digital tests are testing for more than one kind of hormone as opposed to regular HPTs and that the extra vague line that's showing up is developing other hormones in your non-pregnant body.